Caleb-Odaudu/DevOpsProject/0.Tech_environment_setup/README.md

 - **Permission Errors:**
   - Run the terminal or Git Bash as administrator if you encounter permission issues.

-## Virtual Box
+## VirtualBox

 VirtualBox is a free, open-source software that allows you to run multiple operating systems on a single computer by creating virtual machines.
 It acts like a simulated computer within your actual computer, letting you install and use systems like Linux, Windows, or macOS without affecting your main setup.
 This is especially useful for testing software, learning new operating systems, or running apps that only work on a specific platform.
 Each virtual machine operates independently, with its own virtual hardware, and you can easily switch between them or delete them without risk to your main system.

 ### Windows installation
-- **Downloa Virtual box**: Go to Oracle virtual box website (https://www.virtualbox.org/wiki/Downloads)
+- **Download VirtualBox**: Go to the Oracle VirtualBox website (https://www.virtualbox.org/wiki/Downloads)

 ![Virtual Box installation](img/Virtualbox_Download.png)

-Select the Windows hosr version
+Select the Windows host version.

 - **Run installer**: Locate the downloaded .exe file, double-click to run the installer.

 - **Wizard**: Click "Next" through the installation wizard.
-Click next to all the remaining prompt, leave every option to default.
+Click next to all the remaining prompts, leaving every option at default.

-- **Install Virtual**: Lastly, click install to complete the installation.
-When installation is complete click FINISH to complete the installation.
+- **Install VirtualBox**: Lastly, click Install to complete the installation.
+When installation is complete, click FINISH to complete the installation.

-- **Launching Virtual box**: Open from the Start Menu, use the desktop shortcut, or simply type "Virtual box" in the Windows app search.
+- **Launching VirtualBox**: Open from the Start Menu, use the desktop shortcut, or simply type "VirtualBox" in the Windows app search.

 ![Virtualbox](img/Virtual_Box.png)